Preserve and Personalize: Personalized Text-to-Image Diffusion Models without Distributional Drift: Method

 In this section, we investigate why the standard objective fails to enable effective learning in personalization.
-Next, we explore how to provide a distributional bound tailored to preserving the generative capacity of the pre-trained distribution.
-We first outline the general personalization assumptions and the notation.
+Next, we explore how to provide a distributional bound tailored to preserving the generative capacity of the pretrained distribution.
 Let \(x \in \mathcal{X}\) denote an image and \(c \in \mathcal{C}\) its associated text prompt.
-The pretraining dataset $D_{\text{base}}=\{(x_i,c_i)\}_{i=1}^N$ is sampled i.i.d. from a distribution \(p_{\mathrm{base}}(x,c)\) that closely approximates the true data distribution \(p^*(x,c)\).
-The personalization dataset $D_{\text{per}}=\{(x_j,c_j)\}_{j=1}^M,$ with $M\ll N,$ has underlying distribution \(p_{\mathrm{per}}(x,c)\).
-Such assumptions are standard and align with practical settings, ranging from large-scale pretraining on LAION-400M~\cite{schuhmann2021laion, schuhmann2022laion, dhariwal2021diffusion} to a personalization dataset with only 3–5 images per subject~\cite{ruiz2023dreambooth}.
+The pretraining dataset $D_{\text{base}}=\{(x_i,c_i)\}_{i=1}^N$ is sampled i.i.d. from a distribution \(p_{\text{base}}(x,c)\) that closely approximates the true data distribution \(p^*(x,c)\).
+The personalization dataset $D_{\text{per}}=\{(x_j,c_j)\}_{j=1}^M,$ with $M\ll N,$ has underlying distribution \(p_{\text{per}}(x,c)\).
+Such assumptions are standard and align with practical settings, ranging from large-scale pretraining on LAION-400M~\citep{schuhmann2021laion, schuhmann2022laion} to personalization datasets with only 4$\sim$6 images per subject~\citep{ruiz2023dreambooth}.